 The size reference is very important and should be checked periodically early on in the sculpt to confirm the size: It's easy to get engrossed in sculpting details and discover (too late) that the sculpt is too big or too small: Not an easy thing to fix.
-It's natural to be reluctant to write off the time spent, thinking it can be salvaged.
-Often it can't, which you learn from investing even more time, before starting over (See my Turian project).
+It's natural to be reluctant to write off the time spent, thinking the too-big or too-small headsculpt can be salvaged.
+Often it can't, which you learn from investing even more time, before biting the bullet and starting over (See my Turian project).

 The clay lump is mounted on a rod that can be easily manipulated for sculpting and viewing.
 I put a knob of tape on the end of the rod so the clay would stay put; this means that the baked sculpt probably isn't coming of the rod unscathed-- but it only needs to survive until it's molded and a good casting is made.
 The rod should be parked safely in a stable stand so that it doesn't fall over when you aren't sculpting.
 (Duh!
 And don't let your pets chew on it.)